 summary

-Conversely, The North Face gets quite warm when you run vigorously, making it especially recommended for slow running in cold seasons and winter.
-However, even so, by making fine adjustments such as up and down the zipper, this one piece can be used in a wide range of seasons, so in that sense it is a reliable piece.
-I think this is the best choice for those who want to have less luggage or have a lot of stop and go.
+On the other hand, The North Face jackets get quite warm when you run hard, so I recommend them for cold seasons or gentle winter runs.
+However, with some fine adjustments, such as opening and closing the zipper, I think this jacket can be used in a wide range of seasons, so in that sense it's a reliable piece.
+I think it's the best choice for people who want to carry less and do a lot of stop-and-go running

-Patagaonia is positioned as a well-balanced model in between.
-It creates a warm environment, so if you don't know how to use it or what it is, choose Patagonia, you'll never regret it.
-It's very well balanced.
+The Patagaonia is positioned as a well-balanced model that falls somewhere in between.
+It creates a warm enough environment, so if you're not sure how to use it or what purpose it will serve, you won't regret choosing the Patagaonia.
+It's extremely well-balanced

-When your body gets cold, you are more likely to get injured and get tired.
-Take good measures to keep you warm and enjoy the winter trails to the fullest!
+If your body gets cold, you're more likely to get injured and get tired, so be sure to take proper measures to protect yourself from the cold and enjoy the winter trails to the fullest!